-Here’s a special post for those experiencing conflict during the Mercury Retrograde from 5-26 January 2016.
+Here’s a special post for those experiencing conflict during Mercury Retrograde.
 This is a common time for misunderstandings, IT issues and travel delays.

 “Our job is unconditional love.
 The job of everyone else in our life is to push our buttons.”
 Byron Katie (When you get upset by criticism, look at who’s not doing their job!)